jdoss2020/poetry/Jim_Doss_Poetry-Part_1.md

 As you enter the truck cab you can see
 her pink panties peeking out around the sides
 of her high-cut blue jean shorts,

 feel her hand brushing against yours
 like a flower in search of its bee.
 Your arm
+aches like your heart with loneliness, mistrust.

+Yet that face bleeding through your skin
+clears its throat, begins to whisper and hum
+“Are you lonesome tonight.”
+You feel yourself

+singing along, only slightly out of tune
+as you pass fields of horses, cattle,
+and that smile back tells you to keep going.

+***
+***
+***
+***

+## Calling Elvis (version 2)

+Done, you walk through the door
+with blood on your sleeve
+in the shape of a smiling fist,

+a fist that just knocked the crap
+out of someone.
+You still feel the needle
+jabs infusing the indelible ink beneath your skin

+like a song performed so poorly
+before a bunch of rowdy drunks in a bar
+that even they took notice.
+Now there’s no one

+to witness your long walk into the oblivion
+of the night, a cork drifting out to sea
+on the tide of some nameless sorrow

+that you and a hundred Ph.D.’s can’t comprehend.
+Your lips feel the slight hum of a melody
+begin to grow, both joy and pain

+entwined together around a trellis of emotion.
+You can’t think of words to fill the night’s silence
+but with each step your sleeve grows moister,

+the bandage already tossed in the garbage
+before you left the artist’s shop.
+Now hay flies
+unexpectedly from the back of a passing pickup,

+a whisper of something strange and exotic.
+Brake lights paint the night with the squeal
+of worn tires.
+You continue to walk leisurely

+toward your destiny of nowhere
+when a voice calls out, soft and sweet
+as a cemetery rose, your name and no other.

+As you enter the truck cab you see
+pink panties peeking out around the sides
+of high-cut blue jean shorts,

+feel her hand brushing against yours
+like a flower in search of its bee.
+Your arm